HannahPinson/hannahpinson.github.io/about.md

 ---
-layout: blog
+layout: default
-title: Blog
+title: About
-slug: /blog
+#slug: /blog
 ---

 This is an example of a "Blog" page, displaying a list of posts.